 Propranolol is a drug known as a beta-blocker.
-Brand names for this drug are Inderal®, Detensol®, Novo-Pranol®, Deralin®, and Cardinol®.
+Some brand names for this drug are Inderal®, Detensol®, Novo-Pranol®, Deralin®, and Cardinol®.
 Beta-blockers are used to treat high blood pressure, some heart conditions, overactive thyroid, tremors, and migraines.
 MotherToBaby has a general fact sheet on beta-blockers which can be found at: https://mothertobaby.org/fact-sheets/beta-blockers/pdf/

-Studies on pregnant women have not been done to see if there is any increase in miscarriage while taking propranolol in early pregnancy.
+Studies on women have not been done to see if there is any increase in miscarriage while taking propranolol in early pregnancy.

-Can taking propranolol cause other pregnancy complications?
+Could taking propranolol in the second or third trimester cause other pregnancy complications?

 Propranolol has been associated with reduced growth of the baby.
-However, it is not clear if this happens because of the propranolol, the health condition that the propranolol is used for, or both.
+However, it is not clear if this happens because of the propranolol, the health condition that the propranolol is used for, or both

 Can taking propranolol near delivery cause problems for the baby?